 On Dec 16th An Engine Light error message indicating a Coolant Thermostat was needed.
 Replace Anti-Freeze, Intake Manifold Reseal/requiring intake manifold set, lower gasket intake and nipples.
 An oil change with Valvoline High Mileage Lube and Filter.
 Serpentine Belt Oil Drain plug, and Diagnostic Charge all for $1,034.39On Feb 19th after engine light came on again.I needed an EGR valve.
 Fuel System Cleaning and de-carbon.
 All for $627.88.

 OK.
-Then I have the answer as to why the engine is making that sound, and when removing the oil cap it stops.
+Then I have the answer as to why your Impala has that engine noise and when removing the oil cap it stops.
 Your engine is also burning oil.
 This is not a valve train problem, DO NOT have him take the engine apart !.
 The mechanic that did the intake work messed up.
 He forgot to put in the PCV valve, or forgot an O' ring on the PCV valve.
 This is the reason for your problem.
-See this link for location of 3800 PCV Valve.